mcnaryj/19-Text-Editor/README.md

 # 19-Text-Editor

-## E-Commerce Back-End
+## Text Editor

 ## Description

-The purpose of this project was to create the back-end of an social networking site that helps the user get, post, update and delete users, thoughts and reactions.
+The purpose of this project was to create an application that will allow the user to access a web page where they can download the JATE text editor.

 ## License